Amazon wants Trump to testify on ‘order to screw Amazon’ in Pentagon deal

 "The question is whether the President of the United States should be allowed to use the budget of the DoD to pursue his own personal and political ends," the spokesperson added.

+The current FBI offices are near a Washington hotel owned by Trump's company.

-The Pentagon and White House did not immediately respond to a request for comment.
+The Pentagon did not immediately respond to a request for comment.
+The White House declined to comment.

 Last month, Amazon filed a motion in court to delay the Department of Defense deal with Microsoft until a court rules on its protest of the contract award.

 The procurement process has been delayed by legal complaints and conflict of interest allegations.
-Defense Secretary Mark Esper has denied that there was bias and said the Pentagon made its choice fairly and freely without external influence.
+Esper has denied there was bias and said the Pentagon made its choice fairly and freely without external influence.

-(Reporting by David Shepardson and Nandita Bose in Washington; Additional reporting by Mike Stone and Lisa Lambert; Editing by Chizu Nomiyama and David Gregorio)
+(Reporting by David Shepardson and Nandita Bose in Washington; Additional reporting by Mike Stone and Lisa Lambert; Editing by Chizu Nomiyama, David Gregorio and Dan Grebler)